vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 > - Subscription system to handle membership payments.
 > - Search based on product's tags.
 > - Expand store management functionalities, such as creating discount codes via the website (rather than the admin.)
+> - Expand mailing functionalities, as registering email accounts to receive newsletters.
 ---

 ### Technologies Used